syoamakase/Pattern-recognition/README.md

 If you use pyenv and virtualenv, perhaps images don't display.

-Write below to slove this problem.
+Write below to solve this problem.

 ```
 sudo apt-get install tk-dev